petabi/reproduce/README.md

   -t: kafka topic (default: pcap)
       If the broker does not have a corresponding topic, the broker fails unless there is a setting that automatically creates the topic.
+  -v: REproduce watches the input directory and sends it when new files are found.
 ```

 ### Kafka Config